TECHNICAL SUPPORT

 2. I can't get Easy Budget to load at all!
 Every time I type in my password the program stops and says, "Incorrect Password!"
 Help!

-3. I keep getting this error message, "Locked or protected cells cannot be changed".
-When I click on TOOLS and then UNPROTECT, my serial number doesn't work.
-What's up?
+3. I keep getting this error message, "Locked or protected cells cannot be changed."

 4. I don't think my EASY BUDGET for Feature Films is adding right!
 I put in the current rate for Day Players, but it gives me another total.